-- Enema: You may be given an enema (liquid medicine put in your rectum) to help empty your bowels.
+- An enema may be given to help empty your bowels.

 During your procedure:

-A transrectal ultrasound may be used to guide the procedure.
-A small tube will be inserted into your rectum to show pictures of your prostate on a screen.
-A biopsy needle is put in through your rectum into your prostate gland.
-A small sample of tissue is removed with the needle.
-Your caregiver may take between 6 to 12 samples of tissue from different areas of your prostate gland.
-A new needle is used to take each tissue sample.
-Each sample is sent to a lab and tested for cancer.
+A small tube with a camera will be put into your rectum to show pictures of your prostate on a monitor.
+A biopsy needle will be put in through your rectum into your prostate gland.
+A small sample of tissue will be removed with the needle.
+Your surgeon may take between 6 to 12 samples of tissue from different areas of your prostate gland.
+A new needle will be used to take each tissue sample.
+Each sample will be sent to a lab.

 After your procedure:

 You will be able to rest until you are fully awake.
-Do not get out of bed until your caregiver says it is okay.
-Once caregivers see that you are not having any problems, you may be able to go home.
+Do not get out of bed until your healthcare provider says it is okay.
+Once healthcare providers see that you are not having any problems, you may be able to go home.